whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 So spread the good news!
 Healthy nations do exist, and for those of us trapped in unhealthy nations, it doesn't need to be this way.
 Cultivate your spiritual strength, and build deep relationships with other people and the Earth.

-Perhaps you will someday be part of a nation that lives in freedom, or perhaps you will lay the groundwork so that a future generation can.
-Or maybe you will just be good to the Earth and the people around you right now.
-No matter what happens in the future, spreading the good news, building your spiritual strength, and giving your gifts will make the world a brighter place.
+Perhaps you will someday live in a free nation, or perhaps you will lay the groundwork so that a future generation can.
+Even if you're just good to the Earth and the people around you right now, it'll be worth it.
+No matter what happens, spreading the good news, building your spiritual strength, and giving your gifts will make the world a brighter place.

 ### References